 Restaurants & Cultural Scene

-The Community Center Theatre and Memorial Auditorium have many performances including Ballet, Opera, and the Philharmonic perform here.
-The Wells Fargo Pavilion presents sporting events, concerts, and theater, and there are other theaters in town as well.
-The Crocker Art Museum is the oldest public art museum west of the Mississippi River; Golden 1 Center sits in the heart of downtown Sacramento, and is home to all things entertainment.
+The Community Center Theatre and Memorial Auditorium have many performances including Ballet, Opera, and the Philharmonic perform here; The Wells Fargo Pavilion presents sporting events, concerts, and theater, and there are other theaters in town as well; The Crocker Art Museum is the oldest public art museum west of the Mississippi River; Golden 1 Center sits in the heart of downtown Sacramento, and is home to all things entertainment.
 The huge arena seats approximately 19,000, and hosts live musical concerts, basketball games, entertainment, and many local events; Fieri owns a fusion-style restaurant called Tex Wasabi's

 Crime rate is higher than average and will vary by neighborhood.